travelgateX/documentation-site/content/connectiontypesbuyers/hotel-x/methods/staticcontent/Hotel.md

 - maintain the parameter *token* empty in the request
 - request the field *token* in the graph response.

-The value stored in the field *token* in HotelConnection element in response, must be used in the subsequent query putting it in *token* input parameter.
+The value stored in the field *token* in HotelConnection element in response must be used in the subsequent query putting it in *token* input parameter.
 This process must be repeated setting the token of the previous response in the query parameter until the query return *"Hotels not found"*.
 In token queries, only *token* parameter must be filled.

 ### Filter
 This field allows to make a more accurate query.
-Please, consider that is not necessary that AND and OR fields be filled, multiple filters can be used without the use of these fields.
+Please consider that is not necessary that AND and OR fields be filled, multiple filters can be used without the use of these fields.
 There are two kinds of fields inside this filter:

 - **Date filters**: in this API, a hotel can be created, updated and deleted.
 These *date filters* allow searching by dates in which the hotels have been created, updated or deleted.